Olympics-Toyota president disappointed by comments from Tokyo 2020 chief Mori

-TOKYO, Feb 10 (Reuters) - Toyota President Akio Toyoda said his company was disappointed by recent comments from Tokyo 2020 Olympics President Yoshiro Mori which were contrary to the values that the Japanese automaker respects and supports.
+TOKYO, Feb 10 (Reuters) - Toyota Motor Corp's 7203.T President Akio Toyoda said on Wednesday his company was disappointed by recent comments from Tokyo 2020 Olympics President Yoshiro Mori that were contrary to the values that the Japanese automaker supports.

+Toyota became a top level Olympic partner because it shared the values with "the spirit of the Olympic and Paralympic Games, which through sports aim to create a peaceful and an inclusive society without discrimination in which anyone can participate," Toyoda said.

+"We are disappointed by the recent comments from the President of TOCOG, which are contrary to the values that Toyota respects and supports," he said.

 The executive, Operating Officer Jun Nagata, said the company issued Toyoda's message on Wednesday because it concluded it should not keep silent.